brandonvfx/builder/readme.markdown

 Here you can define aliases to blueprints.
 The aliases can be just the full blueprint name (<namespace>.<blueprint>) or a command line string (full blueprint name plus any options.)

 #### plugins
-This is where you define what plugins should be loaded.
 This is a list of python modules to load blueprints from.
-The blueprint should be import directly from the module you provide.
+The blueprint should be importable directly from the module you provide, submodules will not be searched.

 #### blueprint defaults
 To add default values for a specific blueprint you can define a section using the full blueprint name as key section key with a nested dictionary of key value pairs mapping to the options of that blueprint.